 p.s.
 I hate to say it, but this is maybe...too buff, Y/N?
 Yet there's something about Justin Theroux that's indescribably goofy.
 When I figure out what this is, I will let you know.
 In the meantime, tip a hat: he's actually really good to dogs.

 This movie is so delightful!
-It's sweet and warm and truly, deeply funny.
-I would call it the best comedy I've seen in years, but I can't even remember the last time I saw a really funny comedy.
+I would call it the best comedy I've seen in years, but I can't remember the last time I saw a really sharp comedy.
 Maybe "Spy," which was a billion summers ago and not about real people (sorry, spy wannabes, your time is still not now).
 This one is lifted by a stellar cast and a generous point of view, and Chicago.
 The main character is also a stand-up comedian who isn't a secret depressive alcoholic rage maniac or the teller of dick jokes, which is always welcome, by me.
 And it's for grownups!
 Grownups who like quick wit and smart banter and the bonus genius pairing of Ray Romano and Holly Hunter.

 p.s.
 What I love best about Kumail Nanjiani is how much he loves his wife, his family, and Hugh Grant.